Dual diagnosis: History

 The traditional method for treating patients with dual diagnosis was a parallel treatment program.
 In this format, patients received mental health services from one clinician while addressing their substance use with a separate clinician.
 However, researchers found that parallel treatments were ineffective, suggesting a need to integrate the services addressing mental health with those addressing substance use.

 During the mid-1980s, a number of initiatives began to combine mental health and substance use disorder services in an attempt to meet this need.
 These programs worked to shift the method of treatment for substance use from a confrontational approach to a supportive one.
 They also introduced new methods to motivate clients and worked with them to develop long-term goals for their care.
 Although the studies conducted by these initiatives did not have control groups, their results were promising and became the basis for more rigorous efforts to study and develop models of integrated treatment.

+The COVID-19 pandemic has been associated with increased rates of substance use and psychological distress, potentially increasing co-occurring disorders in vulnerable populations.